Example: Chat App

 eng-hiring

-Restricted — eng leads only (allowlist)
+In a dedicated subgroup — eng leads only (subgroup membership)

 Platform Team